tito10047/php-defer/README.md

 }
 ```

 This works, but there is a bug.
-If the call to fopen fails, the function
+If the call to open dst file fails or writing failed, the function
 will return without closing the source file.
 This can be easily remedied by
-putting a call to fclose before the second return statement, but if the
+putting a call to fclose before the second and third return statement, but if the
 function were more complex the problem might not be so easily noticed and resolved.
 By defer statements we can ensure that the files are always closed:
 ```php